1964 United States presidential election: Results

 The election was held on November 3, 1964.
-Johnson beat Goldwater in the general election, winning over 61% of the popular vote, the highest percentage since the popular vote first became widespread in 1824.
-Johnson became the only Democrat between 1944 and 1976 to win a majority of the popular vote.
+Johnson beat Goldwater in the general election, winning over 61% of the popular vote.
 In the end, Goldwater won only his native state of Arizona and five Deep South states — Louisiana, Mississippi, Georgia, Alabama, and South Carolina — which had been increasingly alienated by Democratic civil rights policies, and where Jim Crow laws tended to be still active to varying degrees, before the following year's Voting Rights Act outlawed them entirely.

 The five Southern states that voted for Goldwater swung over dramatically to support him.
 For instance, in Mississippi, where Democrat Franklin D. Roosevelt had won 97% of the popular vote in 1936, Goldwater won 87% of the vote.
 Of these states, Louisiana had been the only state where a Republican had won even once since Reconstruction.
-Mississippi, Alabama, and South Carolina had not voted Republican in any presidential election since Reconstruction, whilst Georgia had never voted Republican even during Reconstruction (thus making Goldwater the first Republican to ever carry Georgia).

 The 1964 election was a major transition point for the South, and an important step in the process by which the Democrats' former "Solid South" became a Republican bastion.
 Nonetheless, Johnson still managed to eke out a bare popular majority of 51–49% (6.307 to 5.993 million) in the eleven former Confederate states.
-Conversely, Johnson was the first Democrat ever to carry the state of Vermont in a presidential election, and only the second Democrat, after Woodrow Wilson in 1912, when the Republican Party was divided, to carry Maine in the twentieth century.
+Conversely, Johnson was the first Democrat ever to carry the state of Vermont in a presidential election, and only the second Democrat, after Woodrow Wilson in 1912, when the Republican Party was divided, to carry Maine since the Republican Party was founded in 1854.
 Maine and Vermont had been the only states that FDR had failed to carry during any of his four successful presidential bids.

 Around twenty percent of the people who had voted for Nixon in the 1960 election switched their support to Johnson.
 Of the 3,126 counties/districts/independent cities making returns, Johnson won in 2,275 (72.77%), while Goldwater carried 826 (26.42%).
 Unpledged electors carried six counties in Alabama (0.19%).

-The Johnson landslide defeated many conservative Republican congressmen, giving him a majority that could overcome the conservative coalition.
+Johnson was the first president whose home state was in the former Confederacy since Zachary Taylor in 1848.
+Goldwater was the only Republican presidential candidate between 1952 and 1992 to never have served as president.